byte-foundry/plumin.js/README.md

 ------

-Plumin.js is a work in progress and should be considered in alpha state (it still lacks OpenType import and UFO import/export).
+Plumin.js is a work in progress and should be considered in alpha state (it still lacks UFO support and proper documentation).
 It's a Free and Open-Source Software, MIT licensed and hosted on [Github](https://github.com/byte-foundry/plumin.js) (a cozy place where free-range code thrives, and [bugs are hunted down](https://github.com/byte-foundry/plumin.js/issues)).